r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.3.5 =
+Added: GPT-4 compatibility for NPCs.
+You can use https://alchemy-gpt-4.sxp.digital as your ai url to use GPT-4 or host your own using the very same worker: https://github.com/xpportal/alchemy-worker-gpt4.
+(Note: you'll need access to gpt-4 for this to work.
+You are not able to use our keys.)

 = 1.3.4 =
 Fixed: Incompatibility between Three.js and three-vrm was causing vrm files to fail to render.
 This should be in working order again.